j-yarbrough/j-yarbrough.github.io/src/portfolio.md

   key: Portfolio
   order: 3
 ---
-Throughout Justin’s career in accessibility, he has had the opportunity to share his story, knowledge, and expertise through many mediums including writing, podcasts, and in-person and virtual conferences.
+Throughout Justin's career in accessibility, he has had the opportunity to share his knowledge, skills, and lived experience through multiple venues.
+He has written articles for publications such as Nature and Runway Girl Network, spoken at in-person and virtual events such as AccessU, Axe-Con, and A11yTalks, and been a guest on multiple podcasts.

 ## Categories